 One day late last September I walked through the doors of JOLT.
 I had no idea what I was walking into or what to expect, but it didn’t take long before the dam burst and floods of tears followed.

-I didn't event know what I was looking for anymore, but I'd gotten so low and desperate, I knew this was my last chance.
+I didn’t even know what I was looking for anymore, but I’d gotten so low and desperate, I knew this was my last chance.

-But from my first session onward there was a focus on breaking the link between the conscious thought and action, it stripped back the doubt, worry and fear of failure.
-It makes taking the first steps so much easier, the self imposed pressure of initially putting pen to paper came more naturally.
+But from my first session onward there was a focus on breaking the link between conscious thought and action, it stripped back the doubt, worry and fear of failure.
+It makes taking the first steps so much easier, the self-imposed pressure of initially putting pen to paper came more naturally.

-Losing Control is a movement for 21st century social change.
+Losing Control is a movement for 21st-century social change.
 The conference focused on power, relationships and collaboration.
-It is a network, hosts events and gathers resources and you can find out more about it here- https://www.losingcontrol.org/
+It is a network, that hosts events and gathers resources and you can find out more about it here- https://www.losingcontrol.org/

 JOLT is the Designs in Mind Shop, on the high street in Oswestry making a difference to how people can get the right help at the right time.
 You can find out more about JOLT here- https://www.thisisjolt.co.uk/